How to Become a Personal Trainer

 Level 3 Personal Trainer qualification will allow you to work as a self-employed personal trainer in the UK.
 This is the same level as an A level or BTEC (Business and Technology Education Council) National Diploma.

-So you can get the above-discussed licences in various ways:
+You can get the personal trainer licences in various ways:

 One of the ways to get these certificates is through a college course.
 Courses include: